philhartung/aes67-visualization/README.md

 cd aes67-visualization
 npm install
 ```
-In addition to that, bot gstreamer and ffmpeg need to be installed.
+In addition to that, both gstreamer and ffmpeg need to be installed.

 ## Usage
 To display the help, execute `node main --help`: